-The supervisor ensures that individuals are formally enrolled in the Animal Occupational Health and Safety Program if listed on an IACUC protocol or if the person will have exposure to live vertebrate animals only.
-The supervisor ensures the individual receives applicable initial trainings, including the CITI Program course University of Oregon Introduction to Animal Research (10 modules) occupational health training as well as unit-specific training.
-The supervisor is responsible for ensuring that his/her lab staff are enrolled in the Animal Occupational Health and Safety Program and complete the Program requirements, including filling out and submitting the UO Employee "Animal Occupational Health Questionnaire" form.
+The supervisor ensures that individuals are formally enrolled in the Occupational Health & Safety Program if listed on an IACUC protocol or if the person will have exposure to live vertebrate animals only.
+The supervisor ensures the individual receives applicable initial trainings, including the AALAS occupational health training as well as unit-specific training.
+The supervisor is responsible for ensuring that his/her lab staff are enrolled in the Animal Occupational Health Program and complete the Program requirements, including filling out the "UO Employee Animal Occupational Health Questionnaire" form.

-Volunteers must also complete a "Conditions of Volunteer Service" form, submitting copies to Safety and Risk Services and IACUC files.
+Volunteers must also complete a "Conditions of Volunteer Service" form, submitting copies to Safety & Risk Services and IACUC files.
 Completed forms must be maintained with the unit.
-Details about SRS Risk Management's Conditions of Volunteer Service Form can be found at http://safety.uoregon.edu/volunteers.
+Details about Risk Management's Conditions of Volunteer Service Form can be found at http://safety.uoregon.edu/content/volunteers.

-Individuals who enter animal research facilities infrequently and have no direct contact with animals or environmental exposure are not required to fully participate in the AOHSP.
+Individuals who enter animal research facilities infrequently and have no direct contact with animals or environmental exposure are not required to fully participate in the OHP.
 These individuals should not spend more than a few hours at a time in hallways and animal rooms within the facilities, and should not spend more than a few minutes in a cagewash area.
 These individuals should be educated by their supervisor or tour guide on the potential hazards in the facility.
-Additionally, they will be offered the opportunity to voluntarily enroll and fully participate in the Animal Occupational Health and Safety Program if they choose.
+Additionally, they will be offered the opportunity to voluntarily enroll and fully participate in the Occupational Health Program if they choose.

-Examples of roles that meet these criteria include: inspectors, visitors, UO Police and emergency responders, Safety & Risk Services staff performing safety inspections, and CPFM staff performing minimal facility maintenance.
+Examples of roles that meet these criteria include: IACUC members, inspectors, visitors, UO Police and emergency responders, Safety & Risk Services staff performing safety inspections, and CPFM staff performing minimal facility maintenance.